Retrieval-guided Cross-view Image Synthesis: Methodology

 \subsection{Network Architecture}

 The overall architecture of our network is illustrated in Figure \ref{overall_architecture}.
-It consists of two components: the mapping network and the retrieval network. \textbf{The Mapping Network}: Our network has a mapping network which has already been shown in several works \cite{stylegan, stylegan2, karras2020training, choi2020stargan}.
-The mapping network learns how to transform the noise sampled from a Gaussian distribution to a new style distribution to better generate exclusive representations, thus yielding detail-enriched images.
-The mapping network consists of four fully connected layers with non-linearity. \textbf{The Retrieval Network}: We adopt the retrieval network proposed in \cite{SAIG} because of its simplicity and effectiveness.
+It consists of two components: the mapping network and the retrieval network. \textbf{The Mapping Network}: our network has a mapping network which has already been shown in several works \cite{stylegan, stylegan2, karras2020training, choi2020stargan}.
+The mapping network learns how to transform the noise sampled from a Gaussian distribution to a new style distribution to better generate view-specific semantics representations, thus yielding detail-enriched images.
+This transformation also enhances the quality of image features for retrieval tasks.
+It consists of four fully connected layers with non-linearity, producing discriminative features useful for retrieval. \textbf{The Retrieval Network}: we adopt the retrieval network proposed in \cite{SAIG} because of its simplicity and effectiveness.
 It owns stacked attention layers for better feature extraction and encoding for retrieval.
-We utilize its shallower version SAIG-S here.
+The attention mechanism aligns different views, embedding images into a common space for efficient retrieval.
+We utilize its shallower version SAIG-S \cite{SAIG} here.
 This retrieval network can settle visual differences and directly embed images from different views into a smooth space.
-Please refer to the original paper and the Appendix of this paper for more details.